Claude Desktop Just Became Your Full Dev Environment

 Connectors: Plug Into Everything

 Built-in connectors provide GUI setup for GitHub, Slack, Linear, Notion, Google Calendar, and more.
-Under the hood, these are MCP servers — so for anything not listed, you can add custom MCP servers via config files.
+Under the hood, these are MCP servers.
+For anything not listed, you can add custom MCP servers via config files.

 What’s Still CLI-Only